Eradicating bovine TB in NZ

 Type of controlWhenCoverageWhere

-The proposed areas for wildlife surveillance are marked on the map in blue.
+The proposed areas for ground control are marked on the map in green.

 Interactive map showing Westland TB management area boundaries, Vector Control Zone, and proposed control areas.